Microblading is low maintenance. After healing, you can rub them and enjoy swimming. No special...

-If it is early on in the healing process and decided that those brows must go, then your microblading artist may actually ask you to do all the things you’re not supposed to do to stop retention.
+If it is early on in the healing process and it has been determined that those brows must go, then your microblading provider may ask you to do all the things you’re not supposed to do in order to stop retention.
 Wreck those brows!

 Get them wet.

 Take hot steamy showers.